Please note that Tapas no longer supports Internet Explorer.

 Xu Yang has done most of the work, instructing the royal guards where to take the bodies beneath the palace.
 Once they’re made presentable, the guards will distribute them to their families, though according to Ming Yi, that won’t be possible for all the victims.

-“Couldn’t sleep,” Zhen Xue mumbled, blinking away the dryness in his eyes from staying awake too long.
-He’d offered to help Xu Yang, not wanting him to shoulder the burden, but received a deepened frown and got turned away.
-And perhaps because of the guilt writhing in his gut, that technically the whole thing was his fault for allowing the sorcerers inside the palace, Zhen Xue had listened and returned to his room.
+“Couldn’t sleep,” Zhen Xue mumbled, blinking away the dryness in his eyes from staying awake too late.
+He’d offered to help, not wanting Xu Yang to shoulder the burden, but got turned away.
+And perhaps because of the guilt writhing in his gut—that the whole thing was his fault for allowing the sorcerers inside the palace—Zhen Xue had listened and returned to his room.

-The chandelier glimmered overhead as he continued through the lobby, illusionary voices slowly chanting over and over, “this is your fault” and he doesn’t stop them because he knew they were right.
-It was maddening to think that six hundred lives got taken, gone in a blink as though they never existed.
+The chandelier glimmered overhead as he continued through the lobby.
+Voices chanted over and over in his mind, “this is your fault” and he didn't stop them because he knew they were right.
+It was maddening to think that six hundred lives got taken, gone in a blink, all because of his mistake.

-Tonight at the memorial, when he would confront the families who lost a loved one, how could he say their grief wasn’t real?
+Tonight at the memorial, when he would confront the families, how could he say their grief wasn’t real?

 No longer did the people of this world seem like imaginary story book characters.
 Fifteen years too late, he realized what he should’ve known when honest, hard-working people weren’t dead.

-As he walked, mind numbly, through the labyrinth-like hallways and up the familiar staircase, he could recall some faces that were missing.
+As he walked numbly through the hallways and up the familiar staircase, he could recall some faces that were missing.

 What had their names been?
 He never even thanked them for their work.
 They’d always just been there in the background, caring for his normalcy.

 “Will you bring me a cup of wine, down from the Northern Mountain?” a woman sang, sitting on the floor some feet ahead by a broken vase.
+Judging from her maid uniform, she worked here.
 Her voice echoed through the empty hallways like morning dew falling onto a blade of grass.

-She continued, seeming oblivious to Zhen Xue’s discomfort or perhaps didn’t care.
 “Oh, my dear,” she sang with a mournful smile.
 “Don’t fear when I can’t fill your cup anymore.
 No matter the years, I’ll await your return.
-So, won’t you please bring a cup of wine when you come down from the Northern Mountain?”
+So, won’t you bring a cup of wine when you come down from the Northern Mountain?”

 He was walking before he realized, his feet moving mechanically.
 The only thought in his mind that carried him forward was the need to be alone before he broke down.